 Whether for work or play, we use computers for just about everything these days.
-Over time our hard drives become full of files; files that eat up space and ultimately cause our machines to run slower.
-Video files are some of the biggest contributors to lost space and a lot of that has to do with how easy it is to accidentally generate duplicate videos.
+Over time, our hard drives become full of files; files that eat up space and ultimately cause our machines to run slower.
+Video files are some of the most significant contributors to lost space, and a lot of that has to do with how easy it is to generate duplicate videos accidentally.

-The larger and older your video collection is, the greater the chance that there are dozens, if not hundreds of duplicate or similar files slowing your system down.
+The larger and older your video collection is, the higher the chance that there are dozens, if not hundreds, of duplicate or similar videos slowing your system down.

 How does DVS work?

 With Duplicate Video Search in your toolbox, you'll never have to worry about unwanted video files hogging your hard drive space again!
 Using DVS is both easy and fun through our automated process of locating duplicate video files.
 All you need to do is tell DVS where to look, sit back, and relax while it does all the work for you.
 No more having to compare individual files manually!

 Unlike other duplicate search utilities, our unique visual recognition program actually "watches" your videos.
 Instead of surface scans limited to filename or size, the Duplicate Video Search tool compares files in an attempt to find subtle similarities.
 Our innovative sliding sensitivity scale lets you decide exactly what level of similarity that DVS should be looking for.

 Regardless of format or resolution, DVS can find and analyze your videos based on finer factors like conversion, cropping, scaling, and high/low quality to measure similarity levels.
 Once the potential copies are found, you'll have the option to keep, delete, or move them to another folder.
 However, you choose to handle them, the fact is you'll be gaining a greater awareness of the video content of your drive(s).